 Our commercial success may depend in part on our ability to protect our intellectual property and proprietary technologies.
 We rely on patent protection, where appropriate and available, as well as a combination of copyright, trade secret and trademark laws, and nondisclosure, confidentiality and other contractual restrictions to protect our proprietary technology.
 However, these legal means afford only limited protection and may not adequately protect our rights or permit us to gain or keep any competitive advantage.
 Our pending U.S. and foreign patent applications may not issue as patents or may not issue in a form that will be advantageous to us.
 Any patents we have obtained or do obtain may be subject to re-examination, reissue, opposition or other administrative proceeding, or may be challenged in litigation, and such challenges could result in a determination that the patent is invalid or unenforceable.
 In addition, competitors may be able to design alternative methods or devices that avoid infringement of our patents.
-To the extent our intellectual property, including licensed intellectual property, offers inadequate protection, or is found to be invalid or unenforceable, we are exposed to a greater risk of direct competition.
-If our intellectual property does not provide adequate protection against our competitors' products, our competitive position could be adversely affected, as could our business.
+To the extent our intellectual property, does not provide adequate protection against our competitors' products, our competitive position could be adversely affected, as could our business.
 Both the patent application process and the process of managing patent disputes can be time consuming and expensive.
 Furthermore, the laws of some foreign countries may not protect our intellectual property rights to the same extent as do the laws of the United States.